BlueJRepo/SimpleWebCrawler/README.txt

 		b.
 Enable endpoints.shutdown.enabled=true in application.properties so springboot application can be shutdown by sending shutdown request.
 5.
-	Crawling service can also be run without starting up the springboot service
+	Crawling service can also be invoked without starting up the springboot service

 		C:\workspace\SimpleWebCrawler>mvn clean -Dtest=MyCrawlerServiceTest#test_crawlMe_should_return_valid_result  test